HtetShine1868/HtetShine1868/README.md

 A responsive bookshop web application with modern design.

 * Dynamic catalog with categories
-* User‑friendly UI and responsive design
+* User-friendly UI and responsive design
 * Interactive animations

 ---